danish2694/Smartcare-System/README.md

 **3. Display Visits - To view all the Visit Details(Can be many in case of Pending Order).**

-**4. View Plannings - To quickly view the Service Order planning(Appointment Date, Technicinal Assigned etc).**
+**4. View Plannings - To quickly view the Service Order planning(Appointment Date, Technician Assigned etc).**

 **5. Display Service Order Details - Opens the search page to search for different details as per requirement.**